 Meaning.
-The application route is shown on the first extract below from A to B as a road in the same style as the existing road it joins at B and existing bridleway 27 Staploe it crosses near Bassmead Manor.
-The second extract shows the key to this style and is likely described as "Inclosed roads".
+The application route is shown on the first extract below from A to B as a road in the same style as the existing bridleway that it leaves from at A. The second extract shows the key to this style and is likely described as "Inclosed road".